 - Promote Your Personal Finance Blog

 1. Define Your Personal Finance Blogging Goals

-The first step to starting a personal finance blog is to define your goals.
+The first step to start a successful personal finance blog is to define your goals.

 Why do you want to start a personal finance blog?
 What are your blogging goals?

 - Are you looking to make money online?
 If so, how much money do you want to make?

 - Are you looking to grow your audience?
 If so, how many readers do you want to attract?